panushri25/emrQA/README.md

 Anusri Pampari, Preethi Raghavan, Jennifer Liang and Jian Peng,
 [emrQA: A Large Corpus for Question Answering on Electronic Medical Records][paper-link],
 In Conference on Empirical Methods in Natural Language Processing (EMNLP) 2018, Brussels, Belgium.
-- General queries/thoughts have been addressed in the dicssuion section below.
+- General queries/thoughts have been addressed in the discussion section below.
 - Please contact [Anusri Pampari][anusri-home] (\<last-name\>2@illinois.edu)  for suggestions and comments.

 ## Quick Links